What Does Milky Oil Look Like

 Updated:

 Milky oil is a type of crude oil that contains water and suspended clay particles.
-The water and clay make the oil appear cloudy or whitish in color.
+The water and clay make the oil appear cloudy or whitish.

 If you’re wondering what milky oil looks like, you’re not alone.
-This strange phenomenon is actually quite common, and often happens when oil and water mix together.
-The oil will usually appear cloudy or white in color, and may even have a foamy texture.
+This strange phenomenon is quite common and often happens when oil and water mix.
+The oil will usually appear cloudy or white, and may even have a foamy texture.

 This can happen if the water is dirty or contains impurities, so it’s important to make sure that your oil is clean before using it.
 Milky oil can also occur if the temperature of the oil is too low.
 If this happens, simply reheat the oil until it returns to its normal color.